Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your purpose of travel and intended duration.
+Most visa applications require online submission before arrival, except family reunification visas which can be applied for after arriving as a tourist.
 Tourist visas differ significantly from work permits or student visas in requirements and processing times.

 Step 2: Document Collection and Preparation